A. HPC Login Node Use

 The following conditions apply to all account types.
 Additional details on how the different account types of work can be found elsewhere on this page.

-All HPC accounts are for academic purposes only.
+a.
+All HPC accounts are for academic or research purposes only.

-Password sharing and all other forms of account sharing are prohibited.
+c.
+Password sharing and other forms of account sharing are prohibited

-Account-holders found to be circumventing the system policies and procedures will have their accounts locked or removed.
+d.
+Account-holders circumventing the policies and procedures will have accounts locked or removed.

 All HPC accounts can be requested through the ARCC Account Request Form.
 Note that all requests, for creating projects and making changes to a project, must